spagdoon0411/audio-denoising-csc487/README.md

 - [X] Create tools for visualizing spectrograms
 - [ ] Create tools for converting spectrograms back to audio files, also using `librosa`
 - [ ] Determine what exactly a model should take as input and provide as output
-    - SpectrogramMatrix -> SpectrogramMatrix representing the noise mask?
+    - `SpectrogramMatrix` -> `SpectrogramMatrix` representing the noise mask?
-    - SpectrogramMatrix -> SpectrogramMatrix representing the clean audio?
+    - `SpectrogramMatrix` -> `SpectrogramMatrix` representing the clean audio?

 ## Documentation and Standards

 ### .gitignore
-Add any datasets to your .gitignore!
-They're simply too large to package with any code.
+Add any datasets to your `.gitignore` file!
+They're usually too large to package with any code that people are downloading and versioning.

 ### Types
 > I'm using PyLint + type hinting to enforce some static typing and to make types visible.
 I'd *highly* recommend Beartype, too. - Spandan